ehsankiakojouri/Interactive-graphics-sapienza/README.md

 ### 🔄 Project 2 – Transformations
 Implementation of 2D transformations (scaling, rotation, translation) using matrix operations in JavaScript to simulate UAV movement.

----

-Feel free to explore each folder for more details and the source code.